desktop/desktop/docs/process/releasing-updates.md

 $ yarn draft-release (production|beta)
 ```

+If you are creating a new beta release, the `yarn draft-release beta` command will help you find the new release entries for the changelog.

+If you are create a new `production` release, you should just combine and sort the previous `beta` changelog entries.

 (For `test` releases, follow the directions in the steps below to update `app/package.json`'s `version` to a higher version and add a changelog entry.
 The script does not support test yet.)

 The script will output a draft changelog, which covers everything that's been merged, and probably needs some love.